ElianCodes/ElianCodes-image-generator/README.md

 go run main.go
 ```

-this will output a .exe
+this will output a .exe (depending on your system)